"The more you read, the more things you will know. The more that you learn, the more places you'll go."

 As life changes around him, he carries with him a small iron box, until he can carry it no longer….

-It is a story of the power of words, and resilience that a little boy builds over his lifetime.
+a story of the power of words, and resilience that a little boy builds over his lifetime.

 I read it to Year 5 today, and there was not a sound in the room